Criticism of United States foreign policy: Kosovo

 The U.S. supported action against the rump state known as the Federal Republic of Yugoslavia (also known as Serbia and Montenegro) in 1999 and the secession of Kosovo from Serbia in 2008.
 The U.S. has continued to support its independence since then.
 Critics claim this policy breaks international treaties but they have been dismissed by the U.S. These critics say the Kosovo policy has given encouragement to secessionist uprisings in Spain, Belgium, Georgia, Ukraine, China, and others.
 They also claim that it gives precedent for other lawful successions that would be otherwise illegal because they represent a breach of UN Security Council Resolutions and treaties guaranteeing territorial integrity.

 However, the U.S. has dismissed any similarities between those secessionist movements and Kosovo as most other secessionist movements are not facing multiple civil wars involving ethnic cleansing and genocide campaigns that require international intervention.
 Additionally, some do not accept that the Federal Republic of Yugoslavia was the only legitimate successor state to the Socialist Federal Republic of Yugoslavia (SFRY) after its breakup.
 The SFRY was the actual party guaranteed territorial integrity under the treaties, not just Serbia and Montenegro.

 Issues

 Lack of control over foreign policy

-During the early 19th century, general Andrew Jackson exceeded his authority on numerous times and attacked American Indian tribes as well as invaded the Spanish territory of Florida without official government permission.
+During the early 19th century, general Andrew Jackson exceeded his authority on numerous occasions and attacked American Indian tribes as well as invaded the Spanish territory of Florida without official government permission.
 Jackson was not reprimanded or punished for exceeding his authority.
 Some accounts blame newspaper journalism called yellow journalism for whipping up virulent pro-war sentiment to help instigate the Spanish–American War.
 This was not the only undeclared war the U.S. has fought.
 There have been hundreds of "imperfect wars" fought without proper declarations in a tradition that began with President George Washington.

 Some critics suggest foreign policy is manipulated by lobbies, such as the pro-Israel lobby or the Arab one, although there is disagreement about the influence of such lobbies.
 Nevertheless, Zbigniew Brzezinski argues for stricter anti-lobbying laws.